 Data shows that online therapy can be just as useful and effective as traditional face-to-face therapy, but it heavily depends on which sort of treatment you prefer.
 Some people may prefer talking to someone face-to-face, while some find this treatment more anxiety-inducing.

-Can agoraphobia be cured?
+Can Agoraphobia be Cured?

 Around a third of people with agoraphobia eventually free themselves of agoraphobic symptoms, with the right professional help.
 You can treat agoraphobia and eventually free yourself of the disorder.